learn-co-curriculum/precollege-summer-advanced-web-design-track/day-06/lectures/apis/LECTURE.md

 + Every API is a little bit different, but in general we can follow a process for connecting to them.

 1. Read the documentation.
 This is the most important part.
 Since every API is different, you need to get to know the specific functionality and figure out how to integrate the API.
-2. Sign up for an account.
-3. Register your app/get an "API Key"
-4. Setup an "API call" - going to get the data
+2. Setup an "API call" - going to get the data
-5. Deciding what to do when you get the data back
+3. Deciding what to do when you get the data back

 + For the most part, the APIs we use will give us back JSON objects that we can use to manipulate our DOM.
 We can make API calls using jQuery's [getJSON method](http://api.jquery.com/jquery.getjson/)
 + Here's an example: